Not Quite Paradise: Critical reception

 Not Quite Paradise received very poor reviews.
 Nina Darnton of The New York Times panned the film as "an example of a good idea spoiled by a hackneyed, heavy-handed script, awkward directorial pacing, and posed acting...
 The script, while trying to humorously characterize national stereotypes, succeeds only in being insulting."
-Joe Baltake of Philly.com called it "annoyingly schizophrenic - thuddingly humorless when it isn't shockingly offensive."
+Joe Baltake of the Philadelphia Daily News called it "annoyingly schizophrenic - thuddingly humorless when it isn't shockingly offensive."
 In a savage review in the Los Angeles Times, Patrick Goldstein argued that an "awkward" and "uneven" script, "a paucity of intriguing characters", and an overwrought soundtrack of quivering violins "delivers a dreary, cliché-ridden film with all the wallop of a sheaf of crumbling parchment paper."

 London's Time Out contrasted the "strong material" in Paul Kember's original play to this melodramatic, "caramelized" screen version: "Gilbert has created a toffee-apple with the apple removed: bite through the sweet crust of romantic Holy Land locations, handsome Israelis, dashing Arab terrorists and corny jokes, and what remains is sheer emptiness."
 TV Guide was equally dismissive, noting, "the world of an Israeli kibbutz is reduced to a few simple-minded cinematic clichés... no different from a boarding school or overnight camp.
 The only really indigenous thing to be found here is the beautifully photographed Israeli scenery, which borders on travelog material rather than background setting."